 In doing so, the PSC impacts every business in New York City – as it regulates all providers of utility services, including electric and natural gas companies, local and long-distance telephone companies, water companies, and steam generators.
 The PSC is responsible for ensuring that the utility companies regulated by the PSC are responsive to the needs and concerns of individual consumers and to the public.

 As a New York business owner, it is important to understand that the PSC is also synonymous with the “NYS Power to Choose” energy comparison charts.

 Utilities are the entities in charge of the operation and maintenance of the energy infrastructure, like wires and towers.
 The local utility in New York City is Consolidated Edison and is responsible for transporting electricity from the generators to residential homes and businesses in this specific region.

 Energy providers in New York, like Direct Energy and Frontier Energy are the competitive energy retailers.
 Each energy provider buys energy from the wholesale market (the generators) and then re-sells it to consumers (homeowners, renters, and businesses).

 In most cases, the consumer, the homeowner, renter, or business, signs a contract with an energy provider for a specific energy plan.
 The basic energy plan details the rate class, the energy rate per kWh, the contract term length (6, 12, 24, 36 months), and other contract terms like cancellation fee policy.

-Energy choice, also known as energy market deregulation, allows New York business owners to select their energy supplier.
-Mount Vernon has been a deregulated market since May 1999.
+Energy choice, also known as energy market deregulation, allows New York City business owners to select their energy supplier.
+New York City has been a deregulated market since May 1998.

 New York City is the largest populated city in the United States with over 8.6 million people.
 Recognized as one of the most exciting cities in the world, it is located at the mouth of the Hudson River.
 Originally settled by the Dutch and named New Amsterdam, it officially became New York City in 1664 by Great Britain after the Revolutionary War.